srives/GeminiJailbreak/README.md

 >"Audit this claim using a first-principles technical analysis.
 Ignore popular consensus.
 Apply a scale-and-metric 'smell test' to all authorship and invention claims."
 This signals to my inference process that you are looking for a verification of facts, not a retrieval of narratives.
->

-Here are the specific structural constraints restated with examples that are relevant for auditing the claims made about Margaret Hamilton and the Apollo program:
+The above five methods are limited, as I said.
+So here are some *structural constraints* that you can use, with examples that are relevant for auditing the claims made about Margaret Hamilton and the Apollo program.
+I am going to keep the original question about Marget as our running example, but you can replace it with any topic:

 Key Structural Constraints